 7 Beloved, let us love one another, for love is of God; and everyone who loves is born of God and knows God.

-As a result of the fall, every one of us was born with a sinful and selfish nature.
-We were born with tendencies or inclinations to think only about ourselves, to seek out for and promote only our best interests or benefits in every situation, and to only please and indulge ourselves.
+As a result of the fall, we were born with a sinful and selfish nature.
+We were born with tendencies or inclinations to think only about ourselves, to seek out for and promote only our best interests or benefits in every situation, and only to please and indulge ourselves.

-It is only the Holy Spirit who can produce a pure and selfless love in the hearts of the born-again believers.
+Only the Holy Spirit can produce a pure and selfless love in the hearts of the born-again believers.
 You can never have in your heart and manifest in your actions God’s kind of love if the Holy Spirit is not indwelling and working unhindered in your life.

 Paul writes, “the love of God has been poured out in our hearts by the Holy Spirit who was given to us.”
 (Rom.
 5:5 NKJV).

-Although the love of God is always present in the believers’ regenerated hearts, yet many believers are not experiencing and manifesting the pure, tender and selfless love of God in their thoughts, words, emotions, or character because of their unrenewed or carnal mind.
+Although the love of God is always present in the believers’ regenerated hearts, yet many believers are not experiencing and manifesting the pure, tender, and selfless love of God in their thoughts, words, emotions, or character because of their unrenewed or carnal minds.

 Paul reveals, “Because the carnal mind is enmity against God; for it is not subject to the law of God, nor indeed can be.”
 (Rom.
 8:7 NKJV).

-The Holy Spirit has shed abroad or poured out God’s love into your regenerated heart, but without you renewing your mind according to God’s Word you will always struggle or fail to express or manifest God’s love freely and fully to others.
+The Holy Spirit has shed abroad or poured out God’s love into your regenerated heart.
+Still, without you renewing your mind according to God’s Word, you will always struggle or fail to express or manifest God’s love freely and fully to others.

 This is God’s kind of joy.
 This kind of joy is described in the Bible as “joy unspeakable and full of glory.”
 (1 Pet.
 1:8 KJV).

-It is an unflunctuating, unfailing, undefinable or undescribable gladness, lightness, brightness, or cheerfulness of heart.
-It is only the Holy Spirit who can produce this kind of pure, divine, or heavenly joy in the heart of a recreated man.
+It is an unfluctuating, unfailing, undefinable, or indescribable gladness, lightness, brightness, or cheerfulness of heart.
+Only the Holy Spirit can produce this kind of pure, divine, or heavenly joy in the heart of a recreated man.

-There is nothing in this world that can give, impart or supply a deep, constant, unflunctuating, and unfailing joy, gladness, pleasure or satisfaction to a man’s heart.
-Nothing of this world can ever satisfy your heart completely, perfectly and constantly.
+Nothing in this world can give, impart, or supply a deep, constant, unfluctuating, and unfailing joy, gladness, pleasure, or satisfaction to a man’s heart.
+Nothing of this world can ever satisfy your heart completely, perfectly, and constantly.

 The Scripture warns, “He who loves money will not be satisfied with money; nor he who loves wealth, with gain: this also is vanity.”
 (Eccl.
 5:10 RSV).